Giesecke+Devrient: Post-war period

-After World War II, Leipzig ended up becoming part of the communist East Germany, and the company's printing facility was nationalized by the government as VEB Wertpapierdruckerei, and began printing banknotes of East German mark.
-The company was re-established in Munich by Siegfried Otto, husband of Jutta Devrient, a descendant of Alphonse Devrient.
-In 1958, the company received a commission from Deutsche Bundesbank to print Deutsche Mark banknotes.
+After World War II, Leipzig ended up becoming part of the communist East Germany, and the company's printing facility was nationalized by the government as VEB Wertpapierdruckerei and began printing banknotes of East German mark.
+In 1948, the company was re-established in Munich by Siegfried Otto, husband of Jutta Devrient, a descendant of Alphonse Devrient.

+In 1958, Siegfried Otto internationalised the company by founding a subsidiary in Mexico.
+The same year, the company received a commission from Deutsche Bundesbank to print Deutsche Mark banknotes.